JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Data and measurements

 UV magnitudes at rest-frame 1500\,\AA\ ($M_\mathrm{UV}$) were measured directly from the R100 PRISM spectra.
 To do this, the spectra were shifted from observed to rest-frame using the spectroscopic redshifts and a 50\,\AA-wide boxcar filter centred on 1500\,\AA\ to measure the median flux and error.
 The measured fluxes and errors were then used to calculate absolute magnitudes and errors.
 The distribution of the UV magnitudes and \lya\ equivalent widths from our sample of LAEs is shown in Figure \ref{fig:sample}.
 The UV-faint galaxies in our sample show systematically high EW(\lya), which is likely due to the flux-limited nature of spectroscopic observations, only enabling high EW LAEs to be identified at fainter UV magnitudes.

-To put our sample into perspective, we also show measurements from other LAEs at $z\gtrsim6$ identified using \emph{JWST} \citep{tan23, jun23} or ground-based observations \citep{nin23, end22b} in the Figure.
-Very clearly, the LAEs presented in this work have much fainter UV magnitudes compared to other LAEs at $z\gtrsim6$ in the literature.
+To put our sample into perspective, we also show measurements from other LAEs at $z\gtrsim6$ identified using \emph{JWST} \citep{tan23, jun23} or ground-based observations \citep{nin23, end23b} in the Figure.
+The LAEs presented in this work have on average fainter UV magnitudes compared to the majority of other strong LAEs at $z\gtrsim6$ identified from ground-based telescopes in the literature.
+We do note, however, ground-based spectroscopic surveys around lensing clusters have been able to identify a handful of faint $z>6$ LAEs \citep[e.g.][]{hoa19, ful20, bol22}, which have comparable UV magnitudes to the galaxies in our sample.
+However, the intrinsic UV magnitudes of lensed galaxies are prone to uncertainties from the lensing models.

+We further compare our faint LAEs to those with similar UV magnitudes identified at $z<5.7$ from the MUSE DEEP and WIDE surveys \citep{ker22}, which are also shown in Figure \ref{fig:sample}.
+Interestingly, we find that the distribution of \lya\ EW is highly comparable to the MUSE LAEs at a given UV magnitude.
+Since the MUSE LAEs shown here were selected to lie at redshifts where the IGM is not expected to significantly impact the emergent \lya\ emission along the line of sight, the fact that our sample at $z\gtrsim6$ appears to be homogeneously mixed with the MUSE sample indicates that IGM attenuation is likely not playing a very strong role on the emergent \lya\ line from our galaxies.
+This reinforces the idea that our LAEs must be surrounded by highly ionized regions/bubbles \citep[e.g.][]{witstok23}, and the shape and strength of the observed \lya\ emission is likely controlled mainly by the ISM/CGM around the galaxies.